 The Civil Society Days (CSDs) of the Global Forum on Migration and Development (GFMD), entitled “Time for Action; Doing rights-based governance of migration and development in our communities and across borders”, took place on 8 and 9 December.
 On 10 December, the CSDs participants – leaders of civil society, migrant and diaspora groups, trade unions, and academia – joined ministers and senior government officials, together with representatives of international organizations and the private sector, for a day of “Common Space”, followed by two days of government deliberations on 11-12 December.

-Civil society’s Call for Action in our communities and across borders – highlights
+Civil Society’s Call for Action in Our Communities and Across Borders

 During the Opening Ceremony of the Government Days, the 2016 Chair of the CSDs, long-term community-leader Colin Rajah of the People’s Global Action on Migration, Development and Human Rights, presented civil society’s Call for Action with key recommendations from the CSDs.
 “We have looked at people-centered, needs-first, rights-based policies in migration and human development”, Mr. Rajah said, and how these “can be implemented in work civil society itself does, as well as together with governments, international organizations and increasingly the private sector”.
 The statement addressed issues such as:

-- the protection and empowerment of migrant workers, and their labour rights;
+- the protection and empowerment of migrant workers, and their labor rights;

 - the needs and human rights of migrants who are on the move, and in transit;